 Victoria’s recycling system was sent into chaos earlier in the year, after the Andrews Government failed to prepare for China’s plan to stop taking our recycling.
 So the Greens led the charge to fix the mess.
 In the Victorian Parliament, we called a parliamentary inquiry into the issue, which recommended an overhaul of Victoria’s waste system.
 This inquiry will set us up for a world-class recycling and waste management system into the future.
 And we pressed parliament to vote for our bill calling for refunds for bottles and cans.
 They didn’t, but we live in hope!

-2. Leading the charge to Replace Yallourn coal power station
+2. Leading the charge to Replace Yallourn coal-fired power station

 At a time of climate crisis, worsening drought and catastrophic fires, Victoria needs a plan to phase out coal.
 So this year we launched our campaign to Replace Yallourn, Australia’s most polluting coal power station.
 With your help, we have firmly put the issue on the agenda.
 The Andrews Labor government is now on notice.
 It’s not enough to build renewables, they need a plan to get out of coal, with a transition plan for workers and communities.